JokerJohn/SuperOdom-M/README.md

 ![image-20250613153500037](./README/image-20250613153500037.png)

-in my desktop, here is a result for self-registration of a cylinder point cloud with initial pose (0.2m, 0.25m, 1.25m, 0 ,0, -50deg) .
+in my desktop, here is a result for self-registration of a cylinder point cloud with initial pose (0.2m, 0.25m, 1.25m, 0 ,0, -50deg) , search radius 1.0m. the evaluation resluts ofd CD and P2P error are based on a given trunced distance of 0.2m.

 ![image-20250613153743410](./README/image-20250613153743410.png)